Frequently Asked Questions

 Awarded / In-School Status

 Program completion dates will be indicated in Scholarship Acceptance Agreements.
-If Build Dakota Scholars experience truly extenuating life circumstances that result in their education taking longer than anticipated, they must contact the technical institute.
+If Build Dakota Scholars experience truly extenuating life circumstances that result in their education taking longer than anticipated, they must contact the technical college.
 These situations will be handled on a case-by-case basis and ongoing communication is highly encouraged.
 As a general rule, diploma programs take one year to complete and degree programs can be completed in two years.

 No. The Build Dakota Scholarship will only be available during your attendance at the school that issued your award.